BlueStamp-Engineering-2022/Caden_BSE_Project/index.md

 # First Milestone

-My first milestone was being able to process images using amazon's rekognition API.
+My first milestone was being able to process images using Amazon's Rekognition API.
 This meant I had to set up my raspberry pi.
-I downloaded the OS on a sd card and set up the Pi on a monitor.
+I downloaded the OS on a SD card and set up the Pi on a monitor.
 I enabled SSH and grabbed the Pi's IP adress.
 I could then run the Raspi headless through the command prompt on my computer.
 Then I had the connect the Raspi to the API.
 I first set up an AWS (Amazon web services) account.
-I configured the CLI to be able to access my AWS console from my raspi which is being run headless on my copmuter.
-I then had to give my Raspi custom permissions to acess the account.
+I configured the CLI to be able to access my AWS console from my raspi which is being run headless on my laptop.
+I then had to give my Raspi custom permissions to access the account.
+I then needed to create a lambda function to link Alexa skills which allows my lock to interact with Alexa.

 [![Thumbnail1](https://user-images.githubusercontent.com/86168345/174659342-bbe59611-2fd2-44f0-a97b-827f0d77fddb.jpg)
 ](https://www.youtube.com/watch?v=KoR6Z2y8akA&ab_channel=BlueStampEng)